 Stakeholders are legal entities or natural persons affected by the company's activities or whose activities influence PALFINGER.
 Their individual interests and needs are taken into account in a way that is as balanced as possible.
 In this context, PALFINGER maintains an ongoing dialogue with stakeholders.
 The interests of senior management and employees at PALFINGER are identified in the course of employee interviews and surveys, performance & development reviews, regular meetings with line managers, etc. Continuous and transparent communication with shareholders and lenders is maintained at events and in meetings.
 Contact with customers and dealers is maintained at international dealer conferences and trade fairs as well as through surveys and direct dialogue.
-They are also kept up to date via newsletters and included in the conferences and through direct contact.
+They are also kept up to date via newsletters and included in the continuous improvement process.
+Dialogue with suppliers, OEMs and strategic cooperation partners is conducted at conferences and through direct contact.
 Delivery and quality management agreements are concluded with them and their sites are inspected.
 In return, they are invited to visit PALFINGER sites.
 PALFINGER maintains a lively exchange with the local community through local media activities as well as through events, plant tours, and other forms of regular direct contact.